(The first half of the lecture will consist of a video screening. There is a handout that helps you organise some of the information in the video.)

 This is what he had to say:

-Sanscrit language, whatever be its antiquity, is of a wonderful structure; more
+language, whatever be its antiquity, is of a wonderful structure; more perfect

-perfect than the Greek, more copious than the Latin, and more exquisitely
+than the Greek, more copious than the Latin, and more exquisitely refined than

-refined than either, yet bearing to both of them a stronger affinity, both in
+either, yet bearing to both of them a stronger affinity, both in the roots of

-the roots of verbs and the forms of grammar, than could possibly have been
+verbs and the forms of grammar, than could possibly have been produced by

-produced by accident; so strong indeed, that no philologer could examine them
+accident; so strong indeed, that no philologer could examine them all three,

-all three, without believing them to have spring from some common source,
+without believing them to have spring from some common source, which, perhaps,

-which, perhaps, no longer exists: there is a similar reason, though not quite
+no longer exists: there is a similar reason, though not quite so forcible, for

-the old Persian might be added to this family, if this were the place for
+Persian might be added to this family, if this were the place for discussing

 This eventually gave rise to a way of classifying languages, known as the genetic classification or the genealogical classification.
 The main metaphor that has been employed for talking about languages this way is the metaphor of the family tree (introduced by the German linguist Schleicher who thought of language as an organism that could grow and decay).
 This method compares different languages and use as many written remains that are available.
 Clearly, this kind of method of research would be more successful in places where more written records were available.
 Where there are gaps in the tree, reconstruction is possible (indicated by an asterisk below) by comparing cognate forms.